ArmynC/ArminC-Windows-Debloat/README.md

 ### Installing Windows

 Near the end of the installation, if you haven't downloaded a pre-built image with sequence skip, you will be asked about **privacy** preferences.
 Try to **disable/reject** them.
-Also, try to <b>avoid</b> connecting the device to Internet during the setup.
+Also, try to <b>avoid</b> connecting the device to the Internet during the setup.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/privacy.png" width="50%" height="50%">